RH-sdavey/rh-sdavey.github.io/_posts/2018-08-01-Substitue-column-of-words-in-vim.md

 image: vim.png
 ---

-Today I needed to learn how to change the first work of every line to another word, actually I cant remember why I needed to do that, but heres the snippet anyway,
+Today I needed to learn how to change the first word of every line to another word, actually I cant remember why I needed to do that, but heres the snippet anyway,

 - [shift] + v //select code block to change
 - [shift] + : //execute control over this block